 Chris McCabe - Just your Average Kiwi BlokeMost far-right groups have a moderate and an extremist faction.
 It's the faultline that underlies most of their splits.
 This video introduces you to the National Front's mild-mannered Chris McCabe.
 Like 99% on the far-right, McCabe argues that "we" are acting in self defence.
 Brenton Tarrant said the same thing, on his way down to Al Noor mosque.
 However, the Front has always been associated with skinheads, white supremacists, racist attacks and beatings.
 Leader Colin King-Ansell was jailed for firebombing a synagogue; his predecessor (Kyle Chapman) firebombed a Southland marae, among other things.
 Nevertheless, McCabe's message is that the "white race" is under attack.
 Some of the Front use the term "white genocide"; Brenton Tarrant called it "white replacement".
 Chris McCabe simply says: "white European people globally are under the hammer".
 Unfortunately some members of the National Front are under the hammer – unemployed, socially alienated, unqualified and desperate.
 But are immigrants, jews and people of colour really the cultprits?

 The Biggest Threat?
 Proud Boys and Lone WolvesIt seems likely that Chapman, McCabe and Bolton are yesterday's men.
-Their recent public statements suggest they want it that way.
-Most other white supremacists are ducking for cover as well.
-So... has 2019 seen the final act of NZ fascism?
-Does a lack of leadership mean the end of the movement?
+Their recent public statements suggest so.
+Time will tell.
+Most other white supremacists have ducked for cover as well.
+So... has 2019 seen the last and worst act of NZ fascism?
+Does the current lack of leadership imply the end of the movement?

-We can look to US data on mass shootings for an answer to this question.
-The short answer is "no".
+Unfortunately not.
+We can look to US data on mass shootings for evidence of this.
 Characters on the far right often operate in isolation.
-In the US we find the biggest threat by far to public safety comes from white supremacists (as opposed to groups like ISIS, Al Qaeda etc).
-71 percent of extremist-related fatalities between 2008 and 2017 were caused by members of the far-right or white-supremacist movements.
-It is also worth noting that 97 percent of the perpetrators were male. (more).
+In the US we find the biggest threat by far to public safety comes from white supremacists and the far right.
+The graph at right tells the story (more here).
+It is also worth noting that 97 percent of the perpetrators were male. (more here).
 As an aside, as of December 2018 the Department of Homeland Security, with a staff of 240,000, does not have a single officer monitoring right-wing extremism! (more).
 US national security strategist P.W.
 Singer explained why: "...we willingly turned the other way on white supremacy because there were real political costs to talking about white supremacy" (more).

-Given the current climate in Aotearoa/NZ, most racist groups have disbanded.
-This means there are a lot of lone wolves out there.
-Brenton Tarrant, Anders Brevik, Dylann Roof and Jarad Loughner... these people were all locked up in their lonely and violent echo chambers, without colleagues to provide perspective.
+With most racist group disbanded, the are now more lone wolves out there.
+These people (like Brenton Tarrant, Anders Brevik, Dylann Roof and Jarad Loughner) are locked up in lonely and violent echo chambers, without colleagues to provide perspective.
 When this kind of character emerges, it is often as a committed sociopath.
 They are accountable only to themselves.
 This is why the KKK is now advocating for "leaderless resistance".
 "If the Alt-Right begins to take a page from Beam (ie the promoter of leaderless resistance), it means that they may again begin to plan acts of violence, murder, and outright wholesale slaughter in order to advance their agenda where grassroots activism and outreach has failed them time and time again" (more).

 How do we identify these people?
 Is there any way we can reach out to them?
 Check out the videos on our Rethinking page.
-If you know somebody who may represent a public threat, don't engage with them unless you feel safe!
-If you like, you could join us @Paparoa and use your anonymised ID to reach out.
+If you know somebody who may represent a public threat, don't debate or engage with them unless you feel safe!
+If you like, you could join us @Paparoa and let us reach out on your behalf.
 We'd be glad to help.
-But beware: you will need an extremely strong stomach and a firm grasp on reality.
+But beware: if you try and do this yourself you will need an extremely strong stomach and a firm grasp on reality.
 This is a world teeming with false narratives, "alternative facts" and rich kid irony.
 As Kirsty Johnson put it: "Communication in the alt-right swings wildly between the ultra-earnest and extreme-ironic, with everything cloaked in multiple layers of jargon and vulgarity designed to confused and enrage the liberal left".
-So don't forget to fact-check what you hear.
-The Admiralty Code can be useul in this respect.
+So don't forget to fact-check everything you hear.
+We find the Admiralty Code is really useful in this respect.
 We would love to hear how you get on!

 Angry or upset about something on this page?